Ryo-N7/Ryo-N7.github.io/_posts/2017-10-22-thrice-part-3.md

 <img src="../assets/2017-10-22-thrice-part-3_files/visualize net sentiment ratio mean_album-1.png" style="display: block; margin: auto;" />

 We've seen in previous plots that the sentiment of albums were more *negative* than *positive* and this plot confirms this as well.
-Why are Thrice's lyrics categorized as negative as they are?
-From my experience a lot of Thrice's songs are about acknowledging struggles/sins/negatives and overcoming them.
-Let's look at how negative is defined by the three different lexicons.
+Why are Thrice's lyrics categorized as *negative* as they are?
+From my experience a lot of Thrice's songs are about acknowledging our struggles/sins/negatives and overcoming them, a more uplifting kind of vibe.
+Let's look at how *negative* is defined by the three different lexicons.

 Let's compare the lexicons themselves on how many *positive* and *negative* words they each categorize.